 It is important to note that fearful avoidants may not always show these signs, especially early in the relationship.

 They may also withdraw or pull away when they feel threatened or insecure.
 If you are in a relationship with a fearful avoidant, it is essential to be patient and understanding.
-They may need time and space to learn how to trust and love you.
+They may need time and space to learn how to get dismissive avoidant ex back.

 Do Avoidants Ever Reach Back Out?